About me

 Recent News

-February 2026 I will hold a discussion on sign languages in Making Waves on 25th February.
+May 2026 I will hold a discussion on sign languages in Making Waves in May.
 Details about the topic and discussion are upcoming!
 Hope to see everyone online!

 January 2026 I will be presenting my work with Diane Brentari on prominence and atypicality in ASL and TİD at LSA 2026.
-Excited to meet and catch up with friends, and make new!
+Excited to meet and catch up with friends, and make new ones!

 November 2025 I shared my pose estimation study findings on head nods in ASL and TİD at Sign Langauge Grammars, Parsing Models, and the Brain Workshop.